NollieChtn6/Live-Weather-App/README.md

 The map was pretty easy to generate, but the challenge was to make it responsive to every coordinates update to ensure a smooth user experience.
 As such, the view "flies" to the marker on the map whenever coordinates change (either  from geolocation or manual selection).
 I also took my first steps into "JS-in-CSS" styling with Vanilla-Extract!
 Fun time!
 I kept the design of this app very simple, but I enjoyed using Typescript to create styles and layout.
 I am really excited to discover more features of this library on future projects.

-A deployed version is coming soon! 🚀
+A [deployed version](https://weather-app.nolliechtn6.com/) of the project is available! 🚀

 ## ✨ Features